How to Renew Microsoft Azure Client Secret for Your Nylas Application

 1. Log in to the Azure portal.

-2. Search for "Azure Active Directory" in the search box at the top.
+2. Search for "Microsoft Entra ID" in the search box at the top.

 3. Navigate to "App registrations" and select your application.